sundarrajnithish/F1-Stats-CAN-MATLAB/README.md

 >> CAN_Driver_Analysis    % Interactive driver comparison tool
 ```

-During my thesis testing, I found that the Universal approach was sufficient for most educational purposes, while the CAN-based implementation offered a more authentic experience for those specifically interested in automotive communication protocols.
+In my testing, I found that the Universal approach was sufficient for most general purposes, while the CAN-based implementation offered a more authentic experience for those specifically interested in automotive communication protocols and hardware integration.

 ## 📊 Data Processing Workflow